 Applicants Most Frequently Asked Question

-Over the years, the number one question asked by those applying for U. S. Diversity Visas has been this: “When will my interview be?”.
-This same question will undoubtedly dominate DV forums when the DV 2020 results are released in just over a week.
+Over the years, the number one question asked by those applying for U. S. immigrant visas has been: “When will my interview be?”.
+This question will undoubtedly dominate DV forums when the DV 2020 results are released in just over a week.

-The DV Section of the Visa Bulletin (VB) has two components, showing information for the two consecutive months that follow the month the VB is released:
+The DV Section, which is usually the final section of the three immigrant visa categories in the VB has two components, showing information for the two consecutive months that follow the month the VB is published.